cyrillwork/chart/README.md

 # usage
 For work you need PostgreSQL.
-Create database db_chart and user develop with password 123456 (or change application-property).
+Create database db_chart (for integration tests used db_chart) and user develop with password 123456 (or change application-property).
 There are sql-commands in file init.sql, which do it.
 At first start, DB has to automatically deploys to create user 'admin' with password '12345'.